 If you’re a bit like us in the office you probably go for a bit of old school.
 If that’s the case HAIM have just the thing with the current album.
 Cassette, download, CD, Vinyl – the whole set.

-We’ll be playing tracks from the album all next week on our radio station SOUTH WALES LIFE.
+We’ll be playing tracks from the album on our radio station SOUTH WALES LIFE.
 You can download the free App from your regular store.

-HAIM are getting to the Motorpoint Arena in Cardiff on the 23rd June 2021, and this is one gig you have to see.
+HAIM are getting to the Motorpoint Arena in Cardiff on Wednesday 20th July 2022, and this is one gig you have to see.
 After a load of cancelled dates and festival appearances, the band are itching to get back on the road, on what is their biggest tour to date.

 General sale tickets are here, HAIM.